 Step 4: Monitor Your Indoor Air Quality for Improved Health and Safety

-In prior posts, we have discussed the importance of maintaining your heating, ventilation, and air conditioning system and how preventative maintenance should be a key part of your facility management process.
+In prior posts, we have discussed the importance of maintaining your heating, ventilation, and air conditioning system and how preventative maintenance should be a key part of your facility services process.
 Indoor air quality is important all year round, but winter weather conditions and the accompanying flu and cold seasons make it an even more pressing priority.
 Proper maintenance of every component of your commercial HVAC system, including the furnace, boiler, ventilation, and fans, will improve indoor air quality.
 But during the winter months, when people spend more time indoors and the cold and flu season is in full force, you should also consider installing responsive air and surface purification systems.
 Professional commercial HVAC service providers like Marsden Services can work with your facility services team to stay informed of the latest technologies for indoor air quality.
 Marsden’s CleanAir System uses a patented solution with sensors to detect when particulate levels are too high.
 The sensors trigger a CleanAir Generator that you can add to your existing commercial HVAC system.
 The process uses the same ionization found in nature.
-Third-party independent lab testing proves the Marsden CleanAir system deactivates 99.994% of tested allergens, bacteria, and viruses, including CoV-2, the virus that causes COVID-19.
+Third-party independent lab testing proves the Marsden CleanAir system deactivates 99.994% of tested allergens, bacteria, and viruses, including viruses that cause infectious diseases.
 So installing responsive air and surface purification systems will help to dramatically improve your indoor air quality.

 Take Action Now To Protect Your Facility From Winter Conditions